 - UART (LVTTL levels)

 - SPI (LVTTL levels)

-- Digital I/O pin (LVTTL levels)
+- Analog input (0 to 2,5 V)

 The sensor port supports the automatic configuration of the connected fingers.
 To use this function, a configuration memory must be integrated into the fingers.
 All of the intelligent fingers offered by Weiss Robotics for this gripper (e.g. force measurement finger WSG-FMF) already have this memory integrated and are completely configured, so that you just have to fit this finger to the module.
 The fingers will then be automatically detected the next time the system starts.

-The sensor port supplies an operating voltage of 5 V \pm 10% at max.
+The sensor port supplies an operating voltage of 5 V $\pm$ 10% at max.
 200 mA.
 The supply voltage is protected against short circuits and can be switched on and off from the gripper control system.
 A short circuit in the supply voltage will trigger an error state which must be acknowledged.

-C The power supply from the sensor port is not suitable to supply actuators.
+Solution The power supply from the sensor port is not suitable to supply actuators.

-A The gripper control system may be destroyed by excess voltage on the sensor port pins.
+The gripper control system may be destroyed by excess voltage on the sensor port pins.